menu iconknow your dna logosearch icon

 With rarer congenital disorders, however, accuracy does drop a little and will require other prenatal tests.

-Please note that genetic testing may produce false positives, so repeat tests for safety and peace of mind are possible.
+Keep in mind that genetic testing may produce false positives, so itโ€™s important to do repeat tests for safety and peace of mind.

-When Should You Get a NIPT Test?
+Why Should You Get a NIPT?

 What Happens if NIPT Results Are Positive?